pjgg/Go-Option/README.md

 `optionValue := optionInstance.Filter(equalInt(1))`

+**Note:** `equalInt` is a predefined predicate created as an example of how to use the type Predicate `type Predicate func(interface{}) bool`.
+You could have a look how is implemented and develop your own predicates for your custom struts.

 FilterNot
 ----------
 Returns this option if present and not math with the given predicate, otherwise returns None